 Does Charcoal Toothpaste Work For Whitening Teeth?

-There is very little scientific evidence or clinical research to support claims of charcoal toothpaste efficacy or its safety as a whitening agent.
+In this case, there is very little scientific evidence or clinical research to support claims of charcoal toothpaste efficacy or its safety as a whitening agent.
 Although charcoal tooth products can make teeth feel extremely clean and smooth, there are some disadvantages to using them on a regular basis.
-Charcoal is more abrasive than particles found in toothpaste.
-Repeated use could potentially erode tooth enamel, which can actually make teeth more prone to collecting stains.
+Not only is charcoal more abrasive, but repeated use could potentially erode tooth enamel.
+Consequently, this can actually make teeth more prone to collecting stains.
 Enamel erosion can increase sensitivity and contribute to the recession of the gum tissue around the teeth.
 Gum recession can make teeth more prone to decay.
-Any time highly abrasive substances are applied to the teeth, enamel is eroded which can expose the inner layer of dentin beneath the enamel.
-This actually creates a more yellow tooth appearance over time due to the thinning of the enamel layer.
+As a result, any time highly abrasive substances are applied to the teeth, enamel is eroded.
+Furthermore, it exposes the inner layer of dentin beneath the enamel.
+In the end, this actually creates a more yellow tooth appearance over time due to the thinning of the enamel layer.

 Ingesting activated charcoal tablets or other products has potential side effects.
-Diarrhea, vomiting, GI damage, black tongue and improper absorption of certain medications like digoxin, acetaminophen, theophylline, tricyclic antidepressants, diabetes medications and some birth control are just some of the potential side effects.
+In particular, eiarrhea, vomiting, GI damage, black tongue and improper absorption of certain medications like digoxin, acetaminophen, theophylline, tricyclic antidepressants, diabetes medications and some birth control are just some of the potential side effects.